 WordPress is web publishing software you can use to create your own website or blog and has become one of the most popular web publishing platforms, powering 30% of the entire web.
 It’s a highly flexible content management system (CMS) that lets you build and manage your own website using just your web browser.
 By connecting your store to BlueSnap, you can securely accept card payments.
-And because the payment form is embedded in your checkout form, shoppers enjoy a frictionless checkout experience.
+Because the payment form is embedded in your checkout form, shoppers enjoy a frictionless checkout experience.

 Auth/Capture and Separate Auth and Capture